-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy on a daily schedule of themes:
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy

-The horrifying eighties are on full display in this failed attempt at a camp parody, tongue-in-cheek version of the classic Night of the Living Dead.
+The horrifying eighties are on full display in this odd attempt at a camp parody, tongue-in-cheek version of the classic Night of the Living Dead.

 Let me start by saying I once thought this movie was amusing and pretty good, but people change and so does taste.
-I understand this movie is considered a beloved cult classic in some circles, but it is not one I can personally recommend.
-This is a bad movie.
+I understand this film is considered a beloved cult classic in some circles, but it is not one I can personally recommend.
+Return Of The Living Dead is a bad movie.
 It does have some amusing moments, but for all the wrong reasons.
-It has very little in the way of redeeming qualities, and even repeated nude appearances by a very attractive punk rock girl character named Trash (Linnea Quigley), does little to help compensate for the bad writing, acting, lighting, and all around poor production quality of this failed attempt at a humorous zombie movie.
+It has very little in the way of redeeming qualities, and even repeated nude appearances by a beautiful punk rock girl character named Trash (Linnea Quigley) is not enough to save it.
+There’s just not enough to help compensate for the bad writing, acting, lighting, and all around miserable production quality of this failed attempt at a funny zombie movie.
 The film makes an attempted approach at dark humor reminiscent of the original Little Shop Of Horrors.

 When this occurs the morons call their boss (Clu Gulager) and he takes charge of the situation.
 He decides they need to burn the evidence at a nearby mortuary owned by a friend (Don Calfa).
 This turns out to be a bad idea.
-The affected corpses have absorbed the substance in the gas, and when they are burned the resulting smoke carries the same properties.
+The affected corpses have absorbed the substance in the gas, and when they get burned the resulting smoke carries the same properties.
 It begins to rain, and a nearby cemetery gets soaked in the stuff revitalizing all of the occupants of the place.
-At this point, all hell breaks lose, and there are zombies everywhere.
+At this point, all hell breaks loose, and there are zombies everywhere.
 There are multiple beheadings and dismemberments that take place amidst the chaos.
-Also there is one zombie that is worthy of note, an animatronic female corpse that is cut in half when trying to enter the mortuary by the remaining humans inside, she is questioned about why the zombies are being so antisocial and eating people, and she explains these zombies are only interested in eating brains to stop the pain of being dead.
+Also, there is one zombie that is worthy of note, an animatronic female corpse that is cut in half when trying to enter the mortuary by the remaining humans inside.
+She gets questioned about why the zombies are being so antisocial and eating people, and she explains these zombies are only interested in eating brains to stop the pain of being dead.

-The story depends on a series of coincidences that are a little too contrived, and it seems like they knew they didn’t have enough material to make a movie length production, so there are lots of pointless shots that actually serve no purpose, except to milk it to last longer, and that’s annoying.
-A good 15-20 minutes of this film could have been removed without changing it any way.
+The story depends on a series of coincidences that are a little too contrived, and it seems like they knew they didn’t have enough material to make a movie-length production, This results in lots of pointless shots that serve no purpose, except to milk it to last longer, and that’s annoying.
+A good 15-20 minutes of this film could have been removed without changing it anyway.

 The finale is actually amusing.
 [SPOILER ALERT]

 When the army is finally notified of what has happened, their immediate response is to nuke the area where the occurrence takes place.
-Too bad they weren’t notified sooner.
+Too bad they didn’t get informed sooner.